SOCO Nupes logo Colorado Springs (CO) Alumni Chapter

 The Scholar and Builder

-His legacy lives through the symbols and ideals that members continue to honor.
-Armstrong’s contribution reflects scholarship, bold thought, and institutional vision.
-He helped give Kappa Alpha Psi a lasting public identity and a disciplined internal culture.
+His contribution reflects scholarship, bold thought, and institutional vision.
+He helped give Kappa Alpha Psi a lasting public identity and disciplined internal culture.

 Read Official Biography